microsoft/binskim/docs/UserGuide.md

 The `-h` or `--hashes` argument configures BinSkim to emit MD5, SHA1 and SHA256 hashes of analysis targets to the SARIF output log specified via the `-o` argument.
 BinSkim will raise an exception in cases when -h is specified but no SARIF results file is configured via the `--output` argument.
 File hashes are emitted to log files to assist in results caching as well as scenarios where it is helpful to verify for auditing, compliance or other purposes that a specific version of a file was analyzed.

-#### -e, --environment
+#### -e, --environment [true\|false]

-The `-e` or `--environment` argument configures BinSkim to emit machine environment details to the SARIF log file specified via the -o argument.
+The `-e` or `--environment` argument, if provided with true, configures BinSkim to emit machine environment details to the SARIF log file specified via the -o argument.
 This information includes the user account, machine name, working directory and complete set of environment variables and definitions that were present during the analysis run.
 This information may be useful in some tool troubleshooting scenarios.
 WARNING: the information emitted by the -e argument may represent unwanted information disclosure.

-#### --rich-return-code
+#### --rich-return-code [true\|false]

-The `--rich-return-code` argument configures BinSkim to exit with a detailed exit code consisting of a series of flags about possible exit states, rather than exiting with a simple `0` for success/`1` for failure.
+The `--rich-return-code` argument, if provided with true, configures BinSkim to exit with a detailed exit code consisting of a series of flags about possible exit states, rather than exiting with a simple `0` for success/`1` for failure.
 Note that multiple errors may occur in a single run--for instance, if one or more errors fired (`0x80000000`) one or more warnings fired (`0x4000000`), and we encountered an exception in then Analyze() function for a skimmer (`0x8`), the exit code would be `0xC0000008`.

 Non-fatal warnings correspond to behaviors that should be expected during normal successful operation of the tool--for instance, the tool can execute successfully and still find errors.